rokmohar/alexa-assistant/readme.md

 4. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
 Click Next
 5. Name the Lambda Function "google".
 6. Select the default runtime node.js 6.10.
 7. Select Code entry type as "Upload a .ZIP file".
 Go to the folder where you unzipped the files you downloaded from Github.
-Open the src folder, Select index.zip and click open.
+Open the src folder, select index.zip and click open.
 Do not upload the zip file you downloaded from github - only the index.zip contained within it

-8. Enter the following into the Environment Variables Section:-
+8. Enter the following into the Environment Variables Section: -

 |Key           | Value|
 |--------------| -----|